-Caron pursues her passion for education by pursuing her Doctorate in Education.
-Her book has been featured on Chapters, Amazon, Barnes & Noble and international book stores.
+Her books have been featured in Chapters, Amazon, Barnes & Noble and international book stores.
 Caron received her undergraduate degree from University of Windsor, majoring in Psychology and minoring in Sociology.
-Her career and passion surrounded educating others and believes in the pay it forward principle.
+Her passion for learning and education is never ending.
+Her career and passion surrounds educating others and believes in the pay it forward principle.

-When my mother was first diagnosed 18 years ago, at the age of 57, I had a newborn and immediately was propelled into the sandwich generation.
+When my mother was first diagnosed at the age of 57, I had a newborn and immediately was propelled into the sandwich generation.
 There were not a lot of resources or information surrounding living with the disease.
 I started journaling my experience more for cathartic purposes, and then had the courage enough to publish it in hopes of helping others.